 Auditor's Recommendation: At year end, the District should do a proper accounting for remaining supply inventory by providing the employees doing the count with blank count sheets.
-Furthermore, the District should ensure that expenses incurred during the fiscal year are recorded in the period when the goods were provided, or the services were performed.

 View of Responsible Official: We will compare budget to actual in a timely fashion to ensure that the budgeted funds will not be overspent.